The "Opportunities for Ohioans with Disablities" (OOD) promulgates this rule in accordance with Chapter 1347. of the Revised Code.

 (16) "Upgrade" means a substantial redesign of an existing system for the purpose of providing a substantial amount of new application functionality, or application modifications that would involve substantial administrative or fiscal resources to implement, but would not include maintenance, minor updates and patches, or modifications that entail a limited addition of functionality due to changes in business or legal requirements.

 (B) Procedures for accessing confidential personal information.
-For personal information systems, whether manual or computer systems, that contain, confidential personal information, RSC shall do the following:
+For personal information systems, whether manual or computer systems, that contain, confidential personal information, OOD shall do the following:

 (2) Individual's request for a list of confidential personal information.
 Upon the signed written request of any individual for a list of confidential personal information about the individual maintained by the agency, the agency shall do all of the following: